Welcome To The Divide

 itself in the empty catacombs of eternity.
 May you not merely follow them like

-prey upon my self-illumined eyes, words whose essence is to be echoed and
+and prey upon my self-illumined eyes, words whose essence is to be echoed and

-inscribed unto your own imagining gaze, as yet unseen but still unblinking
+inscribed unto your own imagining gaze, as yet unseen, but still unblinking

 here…